wnfs-wg/rs-wnfs/README.md

 ### Pre-commit Hook

-This library recommends using [pre-commit](https://pre-commit.com/) for running pre-commit hooks.
+This library recommends using [pre-commit][pre-commit-guide] for running pre-commit hooks.
 Please run this before every commit and/or push.

 - Once installed, Run `pre-commit install` to setup the pre-commit hooks locally.
 This will reduce failed CI builds.
 - If you are doing interim commits locally, and for some reason if you _don't_ want pre-commit hooks to fire, you can run `git commit -a -m "Your message here" --no-verify`.

 ## Getting Help

-For usage questions, usecases, or issues reach out to us in our [Discord webnative-fs channel](https://discord.com/channels/478735028319158273/877623827331428403).
+For usage questions, usecases, or issues reach out to us in our [Discord webnative-fs channel][webnative-discord].
 We would be happy to try to answer your question or try opening a new issue on Github.

 ## External Resources